GitWR/SMDML/README.md

 (1) This is a matlab implementation of the proposed SMDML.

+This work carries out a preliminary exploration of the combination of deep Riemannian neural network and Riemannian metric learning to find a possible way to simultaneously conquer the degradation of structural information during multi-stage feature transformation and reduce the impact of the large intra-class variations and inter-class ambiguity of representations on the model capacity.
+The experimental results on the four benchmarking datasets confirm its validity.

 (2) This code is constructed on the basis of SPDNet [1].
 We are very grateful for the very efficient and reliable source code provided by the authors.

     [1] Huang.
 Z and Van.
 G. L. A riemannian network for spd matrix learning.
 In AAAI, 2017, pp. 2036-2042.